BrauCamaH/astro-portfolio/src/pages/blog/getting-started-unityui.md

 ### Inspector

-The inspector has the same functionality as the one of the Unity Editor, it´s used to show the properties and options of the elements selected, a Visual Element will show the atributes, stylesheet and inline styles.
+The inspector has the same functionality as the one of the Unity Editor, it´s used to show the properties and options of the elements selected, a Visual Element will show the attributes, stylesheet and inline styles.

 Inside the Inline Styles you will be most of the time changing the different properties.
 Each saved change will be reflected inside the UXML code of the document